What is an NFT Avatar and How to Own and Co-Create One

 NFTs, which stand for non-fungible tokens, are unique and non-interchangeable digital assets that have exploded into a billion-dollar market in 2021, becoming high art collectibles.

 But can an NFT go beyond a piece of collectible art into a collaborative work?
-That’s what Matters Lab, the creator of the hugely popular decentralized publishing web3 platform, Matters.news, sought to find out with the NFT avatar project, Traveloggers.
+That’s what Matters Lab, the creator of the hugely popular decentralized publishing web3 platform, Matters.Town, sought to find out with the NFT avatar project, Traveloggers.

 In this article, we explain what NFT avatars are, and how you can co-create one yourself, together with the previous owners of the avatar on Traveloggers.

 A NFT avatar is a digital image, often in a cartoonish and pixelated design, mostly used as profile pictures for web 2 and web 3 social media platforms.
 You can purchase them with any cryptocurrency in your crypto wallet, such as Ethereum or Binance.

 Since these avatars are algorithmically generated, each is unique in design with variations in hairstyles, clothings, or accessories.
 This uniqueness makes them highly popular among blockchain enthusiasts who collect NFT avatars as digital assets and lifestyle icons.

 The most popular NFT avatar projects to date include the Bored Ape Yacht Club (BAYC), Cryptopunks, CyberKongz, Cool Cats, and Doge.
 They make the news frequently for their notoriously high market values and for being featured on social media profiles of top celebrities, like Eminem and Stephen Curry.
 These avatars also circulate around on the internet as memes and gifs.

 Just February of this year, a one-of-a-kind alien Cryptopunk avatar made the news for selling for almost $24 million, which was double the previous record sales of the Punks.
 In comparison, the most expensive Bored Ape avatar was just $3.4 million.